Cherokee, North Carolina

 I'm surprised we got a room at all.
-The 2-lane road in front of the Inn was bumper to bumper with traffic and many of the rooms were already being given out to firefighters...who looked exhausted.
+The 2-lane road in front of the Inn was bumper to bumper with traffic and many of the rooms had already being given out to firefighters, .who looked exhausted.

 The Lobby area was hopping in the evening.
-Locals and guests gathered in numerous cozy seating areas to enjoy the live music.
-The lobby was once a courtyard in the center of a gathering of adobe homes.
+Locals and guests gathered in numerous cozy sitting areas, to enjoy the live music.
+The lobby was once a courtyard, in the center of a gathering of adobe homes.
 After Doc died, his wife enclosed the courtyard and connected the buildings to create the inn.
 The well is now a fountain with wooden pillars rising up to a stained glass cupola.

 We ended up staying two nights and our second night was in the Sandoval House.
 One of the perks about the place is they have a wide range in prices.
 You can stay in a room for anywhere from $79. to about $275.
 That means the guests are a little more varied, which to me is a good thing.